• Skip to primary navigation

 Do you need to declare winnings to the government?

 The short answer is no, your winnings are not taxable so you do not need to declare them.
-Likewise you won’t get any rebate against your loses either so no point in declaring them either.
+Likewise you won’t get any rebate against your losses so declaring them would be pointless.

-If you have won a lot of money it helps to declare to the treasury on your tax return.
+If you have won a lot of money it helps to declare it to the treasury on your tax return if you complete one, but you don’t have to.
 There is a specific box where you can enter gambling winnings.
 You won’t be taxed and this could help in any future investigations if you are audited.

 It certainly helps to keep records and receipts of your winnings as proof of how you obtained the cash.
 Often high value purchases require a fraud check and if you have no proof of where your money came from it can land you in hot water.
 Even if you want to make a large purchase in cash (a car, a house, etc), then you will need to show where the money came from.
 Yet another reason to only bet with UK licenced reputable, tax paying, bookmakers.